High-Performance Computing (HPC) Cooling

 High-Performance Computing Efficiency

 High fluid exit temperatures facilitate better heat rejection and better computing efficiency.
-Our computer rack liquid cooling systems can dissipate over 1kW/cm2 while keeping surface temperature rise to a minimum.
+Our computer rack liquid cooling technology can dissipate over 1kW/cm2 while keeping surface temperature rise to a minimum.

 Larger Thermal Capacities